 Want to lighten up your favorite banana bread recipe?
-Here are 4 of my best tricks you can use to make your banana bread recipe healthier and delicious, and a recipe for EatingWell’s healthy Banana-Blueberry Buttermilk Bread (see below).
+Here are 4 of my best tricks you can use to make your banana bread recipe healthier and delicious.
+Try these tricks with this recipe for EatingWell’s healthy Banana-Blueberry Buttermilk Bread.

 Related: How to Bake a Healthier Cupcake

 This is really a two-part tip.
 I try to add as little sugar as possible to my banana bread.
 This means packing as many naturally sweet and creamy bananas into my bread as I can.
 So, when a recipe calls for 2 medium bananas, I will usually use 3.
 The more the merrier, in my opinion, and I swear that this tactic has never steered me wrong.
 The bread bakes up just fine, stays super-moist and has intense banana flavor.

 When it comes to choosing sugar, I always go for light or dark brown sugar: brown sugar adds a deeper, more caramel-like flavor to my bread than granulated sugar, which has a less nuanced flavor.